ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 It's pretty simple.

-Before asking an LLM to _do something_, I first ask it to review the current implementation and draft a doc for _what it needs to do._
+Before asking an LLM to _do something_, I first ask it to draft a doc for _what it needs to do._

 I use this strategy for feature development, greenfield projects, debugging, you name it.

-The pattern works well enough, but it's a bit repetitive.
+The pattern works for me, but it's a bit repetitive.

-So I decided to attempt to automate it.
+So I decided to automate it.

 ## chum-codex

-The idea was straightforward: I'd create a **supervisor agent**, that would run the spec-driven "process" and use **worker subagents** to actually write the docs, do the work, etc.
+The idea was straightforward: I'd create a **supervisor agent**, that would run a "spec-driven process" by delegating to **worker subagents** who would actually write the docs, do the work, etc.

 > _Note: when trying to do this with vanilla Codex or Claude Code, it would somewhat work, but the default prompts are catered to a user much more so than a "supervisor"_

-I determined the supervisor agent only needs the ability to read files and call workers, because that's what I do.
+I determined the supervisor agent only needed the ability to read files and call workers, because that's what I do.

-Rather than rebuild a coding harness, I looked at [Pi](https://pi.dev/), [OpenCode](https://opencode.ai/), and Codex's [App Server](https://learn.chatgpt.com/docs/app-server).
+Rather than rebuild a coding harness for the workers, I looked at [Pi](https://pi.dev/), [OpenCode](https://opencode.ai/), and Codex's [App Server](https://learn.chatgpt.com/docs/app-server).

 I'd been using Codex for quite awhile, so I decided to give app-server a spin.
 The other options are cool, you should check them out.

-Anyhow, the first version worked well enough.
-The supervisor would size the task, call the worker with e.g. a design request, the worker would spit out a doc, the supervisor would then ask the worker to turn that doc into an implementation spec (split by phase, as appropriate), and then finally ask the worker to actually implement the thing.
+Anyhow, the first version worked well enough: the supervisor would size the task, call a worker with e.g. a design request, the worker would spit out a doc, the supervisor would then ask the worker to turn that doc into an implementation spec (split by phase, as appropriate), and then finally ask the worker to actually implement the thing.

 Woot!
 I'd saved some time in my development process.

-(or did I?)
+_(or did I?)_

 ## The Rabbit Hole